bboc/mdtools/docs/styles-and-assets.md

 ---
 title: "Styles and Other Assets"
+next_page_title: "Styles and Assets for Jekyll/GitHub Pages"
+next_page_url: "jekyll-builds.html"
+prev_page_title: "mdimg"
+prev_page_url: "mdimg.html"
 ---

-<summary>The various output formats require certain styles and other assets, this part of the documentation explains where goes what.</summary>
+<div class="card summary"><div class="card-body">The various output formats require certain styles and other assets, this part of the documentation explains where goes what.
+</div></div>
 Since this documentation makes use of all those formats, so you can find everything described here this repository.